-Voronoï tessellation is an important tool in the structural analysis of random media such as glass, packings, foams, cellular solids, proteins, etc. The Voronoï tessellation divides a two dimensional region occupied by disks into space filling, nonoverlapping convex polygons.
-Here, we extend the analysis to packings of percolating disks built by experimental the procedure.
-We apply the novel concept of shape factor, recently introduced by Moucka and Nezbeda [24], to measure in detail the topology of Voronoï cell during penetration process.
-Shape factor is dimensionless measure of deviation of Voronoï cells from circularity.
+Voronoï tessellation is an important tool in the structural analysis of random media such as glass, packings, foams, cellular solids, proteins, etc. The Voronoï tessellation divides a two-dimensional region occupied by disks into space-filling, nonoverlapping convex polygons.
+Here, we extend the analysis to packings of percolating disks built by the experimental procedure.
+We apply the novel concept of shape factor, recently introduced by Moucka and Nezbeda [24], to measure in detail the topology of the Voronoï cells during the penetration process.
+Shape factor is a dimensionless measure of the deviation of the Voronoï cells from circularity.
 This quantity was recently used to study crystallization of two-dimensional systems, both in simulation [24] and experiment [25].
 Since shape factor clearly indicates the presence of domains made up of different Voronoï polygons, it gives a relevant physical picture of competition between less and more ordered domains into packing.

 To our knowledge, the present study is the first experimental investigation of complex process of granular penetration.
-We show, using a optical method developed experimentally, that the microscopic texture of the packing of guest grains is quite sensitive to the details of initial preparation of host granular packing such as polydispersity and initial packing fraction.
-We make a quantitative characterization of structural changes in granular packing of percolating grains during penetration.
-This analysis is based on shape factor of the Voronoï polygons.
+We show, using an optical method developed experimentally, that the microscopic texture of the packing of guest grains is quite sensitive to the details of the initial preparation of host granular packing such as polydispersity and initial packing fraction.
+We make a quantitative characterization of structural changes in granular packing of percolating grains during the penetration.
+This analysis is based on the shape factor of the Voronoï polygons.
 The results show that reorganization of percolating grains depends strongly upon the effective gravity field, which controls the confinement pressure inside the granular packing.
 Finally, for the case of polydispersity of percolating grains, segregation occurs.
 During penetration the small guest particles segregate to form two lobes surrounding the large guest grains.

 In the following section, we present the experimental set-up and describe the experimental procedures.
-The experimental results on upward penetration of grains through a granular medium are reported and discussed in Sec.
-III.
+The experimental results on upward penetration of grains through a granular medium are reported and discussed in Section 3.
 In the last section, we draw some conclusions.